 - Cut the ends off the bitter melon then slice it in half lengthwise.
 Use a spoon to scoop out all the seeds and pith then slice them into 1/8" crescents.

-- In a small bowl combine the black bean sauce, miso, sugar and mirin.
+In a small bowl combine the black bean sauce, mirin, miso, and sugar.

 - Add the bitter melon to the pan and stir-fry until the melon is translucent and almost tender.
 Finish by adding the sauce and stir-frying until the pork and melon are well coated and the sauce has caramelized.